COVID-19 and VCSE organisations responses

-This project, from the Centre for People, Work and Organisational Practice at Nottingham Business School examines the impact of COVID-19 on voluntary, community and social enterprise (VCSE) organisations.
-In particular, it focuses on providing real-time data about how the pandemic is impacting voluntary organisations working-practices and operations as well as their responses, learning and resilience.
+This project, from the Centre for People, Work and Organisational Practice at Nottingham Business School in collaboration with Sheffield Hallam University and NCVO, examines the impact of COVID-19 on voluntary, community and social enterprise (VCSE) organisations.
+In particular, it focuses on providing real-time data about how the pandemic is impacting voluntary organisations working practices and operations as well as their responses, learning and resilience.

 According to a recent government report (DCMS 06/05/2020) the Voluntary Community and Social Enterprise (VCSE) sector is “fighting for survival”, with increased demand for its services, whilst simultaneously facing funding cuts estimated at £4.3bn (during March-May 2020), resulting in many VCSEs organisations estimated to be insolvent ‘within weeks’.
 As the report states:

 Social distancing is making delivering services harder and more costly.
 Reserves are running out.
 Smaller charities, in particular, are at risk of imminent closure.

 The outputs from this project are a VCSE vulnerability barometer, providing real-time data of the impact COVID-19 on the sector, lessons-learned reports, enabling innovations to be scaled, a final project report and toolkit for resilience.

 Nottingham Business School is committed to excellent research which combines academic rigour with beneficial impact on social, economic and societal welfare, as well as informing the design and delivery of the School’s degree programmes.

 This exciting and timely research aims to provide insight into the experiences of charities across the UK in real time, particularly looking at how organisations are responding to the pandemic.

 Each month we produce a report focusing on a different theme to highlight the myriad activities that make up the sector and how they have been impacted.